pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     kubectl port-forward -n ${namespace} svc/${cluster_name}-pd 2379:2379
     ```

 2. Open a **new** terminal tab or window.
-Check the maximum number (`N`) of replicas of all data tables that have enabled TiFlash by running the following command:
+Check the maximum number (`N`) of replicas of all data tables with which TiFlash is enabled by running the following command:

     {{< copyable "shell-regular" >}}